ukneutron/ukneutron.github.io/proposals.md

 #### The Swiss Spallation Neutron Source (SINQ)
-The next proposal deadline is 15th November, 2022.
+The next proposal round will be opened in Mat, 2023.
+Deadline is 15th May, 2023.
 More information will be found [here](https://www.psi.ch/en/sinq)

 #### Institut Laue-Langevin (ILL)